geoserver/geoserver/doc/en/user/source/configuration/logging.rst

      :end-at: </CustomLevels>
      :dedent: 4

-* Appenders are used to output loggin information, with GeoServer providing external configuration for appenders named ``geoserverlogfile`` and ``stdout``.
+* Appenders are used to output logging information, with GeoServer providing external configuration for appenders named ``geoserverlogfile`` and ``stdout``.

   * Always include a ``geoserverlogfile`` ``FileAppender`` or ``RollingFile`` appender that GeoServer will configure to work against the location configured in the :ref:`global settings <config_globalsettings_log_location>`.